 I think its kind of drastic!
 Teachers have some responsibility, but not all!
 I did well in school with a little encouragement from my family… in fact sometimes I wish they had encouraged me more because I never pushed myself very much until I reached college and that could have been one step ahead of the game.
 I really think that everyone involved in a child’s life needs to encourage them to grow and learn.
 One person can’t do it alone for sure.

 Firing teachers is not necessarily the answer.
 They need to figure out why students aren’t performing well.
 However, teachers should be evaluated as well because tenure can be a good and bad thing as far as a district keeping/aquiring the best teachers.
 I’m just not sure termination over test scores is the best solution.
 All in all, it’s a tough situation.
 There are so many factors, I suppose, that can go into a parents involvement with their child’s education and the children that need it the most might not be able to get that kind of guiding support from anyone but their teacher.
-Makes me sad that things can be that way.posted over 3 years ago
+Makes me sad that things can be that way.posted about 4 years ago

 My family was involved in my education and they always supported me , even when they didn’t necessarily agree with my choices .
 It saddened me to know that not everybody has that support.My family loves me unconditionally and puts me first and I appreciate it but it gets harder for me to enjoy it.
 Nowadays I see parents in my neighborhood yelling at their kids all the time.
 I remember I was in my lobby and this little boy was playing with the door, he looked about 5 or 6 yrs old.The mom got annoyed with the noise the door was making so she said something like, could you stop I don’t even know why your alive.The look on his face broke my heart.
 I totally agree there are a lot of factors that cause a child to do poorly and I think most of those reasons start at home.
 On the college level I totally agree with you.
 I had a tenure teacher who was really laid back.
 I did learn something but I had to take the initiative to teach myself.He would give like 7 bonus points on a test every time his favorite sports team won a game.
-It was weird to see that he had so much freedom to do what he wanted with curriculum.posted over 3 years ago
+It was weird to see that he had so much freedom to do what he wanted with curriculum.posted about 4 years ago

 On the one hand, I can understand that school systems and governing boards need some way of holding teachers accountable for their work.
 Sometimes teachers become complacent and lazy and there needs to be some way to keep only the best and most professional teachers in the schools so that the students don’t suffer for it.